iv-org/documentation/docs/companion-installation.md

     cd invidious
     ```

+2. Assign the correct permissions to Invidious companion for the cache directory:
+    ```bash
+    mkdir -p /var/tmp/youtubei.js
+    chown 10001:10001 -R /var/tmp/youtubei.js
+    ```

-2. Edit the docker-compose.yml with this content:
+3. Edit the docker-compose.yml with this content:

     ```docker
     version: "3"